Identifying your needs

 Stove alarms are also good for people who are easily distracted or forgetful, and could leave the cooker turned on and unattended, risking a fire.
 Products such as Innohome Stove Alarm, chosen by a panel of assistive technology experts who reviewed a range of memory aids for us, learns how you use the cooker (to prevent false alarms) and sounds an alarm when the cooker temperatures rise, before a fire ignites.

-Monitors and alarms can also be incorporated into a telecare system so that they can also send an alert to a monitoring centre or a carer if there’s a problem.
+Monitors and alarms can also be incorporated into a telecare system which will send an alert to a monitoring centre or a carer if there’s a problem.

 Cooking and washing up can fill the room with heat and condensation, so good ventilation is a must.
 Ensure that all windows are simple to open and can be easily reached.
 A window pull (also known as a long-handled window reacher) can help open and close hard-to-reach windows.
 If the kitchen doesn’t already have an extractor fan, find out if it’s feasible to have one installed.